 Any person engaged in the construction industry is required to carry workers' compensation insurance on their employees.
-Effective March 28, 2011, construction employers in the contracting group designated by the National Council of Compensation Insurance (NCCI) must have workers’ compensation insurance on all of their employees and themselves unless you are a sole proprietors or partners with no employees being paid directly by the property owner).
+Effective March 28, 2011, construction employers in the contracting group designated by the National Council of Compensation Insurance (NCCI) must have workers’ compensation insurance on all of their employees and themselves, unless they are a sole proprietor or are partners with no employees being paid directly by the property owner.

 Employers in the coal mining industry with one or more employees are required to provide workers’ compensation coverage.
 State and local governments and those employing farm laborers or domestic help are exempt, but may elect workers’ compensation coverage.

 Subcontractor and General Contractor Information

 A subcontractor must provide coverage for his employees.
 Subcontractors, with the agreement of the general contractor, can elect to be covered by the general contractor's workers' compensation insurance by filing an Agreement of General Contractor to Provide Workers’ Compensation Coverage to Subcontractor (Form I-15) or a subcontractor can have his own workers' compensation coverage and furnish proof of this coverage to the general contractor.
 The subcontractor, acting as a self-employed individual, is not an employee of the general contractor and has no coverage as long as he/she is not working as an employee.
 The Form I-15 allows the general contractor to withhold premiums from the subcontractor's payroll to cover the subcontractor and its employees.
-Failure of the general contractor to file the form with the Department of Labor and Workforce Development does not relieve the obligation of the insurance company to provide coverage to a subcontractor when the subcontractor can produce evidence of payment of premiums to the insurance company.
+Failure of the general contractor to file the form with the Tennessee Bureau of Workers’ Compensation does not relieve the obligation of the insurance company to provide coverage to a subcontractor when the subcontractor can produce evidence of payment of premiums to the insurance company.
 There is no form that will waive the rights of employees of subcontractors.